NYPL-Simplified/circulation/docker/README.md

 The circulation manager is the main connection between a library's collection and Library Simplified's various client-side applications.
 It handles user authentication, combines licensed works with open access content from the [OA Content Server](https://github.com/NYPL-Simplified/content_server), pulls in updated book information from the [Metadata Wrangler](https://github.com/NYPL-Simplified/metadata_wrangler), and serves up available books in appropriately organized OPDS feeds.

+The Dockerfiles in this directory create two distinct but necessary containers to deploy the Circulation Manager:
-This particular image builds containers to deploy the Circulation Manager API [using Nginx and uWSGI](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Nginx-&-uWSGI).
+  - `circ-deploy`: a container that deploys the API [using Nginx and uWSGI](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Nginx-&-uWSGI)
+  - `circ-scripts`: a container that schedules and runs important cron jobs at recommended intervals

+To avoid database lockups, `circ-scripts` should be deployed as a single instance.

 ## Using This Image